99robots/wpsite-show-ids/readme.txt

 == Installation ==

-1. Upload `wpsite-show-ids.php` to the `/wp-content/plugins/` directory
+1. Upload `wpsite-show-ids` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 You can install the **WPsite Show IDs** plugin from your WordPress Dashboard or manually via FTP.
 For more details, visit http://www.wpsite.net